1675 Observatory Dr

 Madison, WI 53706

 Dr. Paul M. Fricke was raised on his family’s row crop and dairy farm located near Papillion, Nebraska where his family continues to farm today.
 After receiving a B.S. degree in Animal Science in 1988 from the University of Nebraska-Lincoln, Paul went on to complete an M.S. degree in 1992 and a Ph.D. degree in 1996 in Reproductive Physiology from the Department of Animal Sciences at North Dakota State University in Fargo, North Dakota.
 In 1996, Paul accepted a position as a Postdoctoral Research Associate in the Department of Dairy Science and the Department of Animal Health and Biomedical Sciences at the University of Wisconsin-Madison.
 Paul joined the faculty in the Department of Dairy Science at the University of Wisconsin-Madison on July 1, 1998, and he was promoted to Associate Professor with tenure in 2004 and to Full Professor in 2009.
+His current position in the Department of Animal & Dairy Sciences includes 70% Extension and 30% research appointments in dairy cattle reproduction.

 The goal of Dr. Fricke’s extension program is to improve reproductive efficiency of dairy cattle by applying knowledge gained through scientific research to develop practical management strategies and assess new reproductive technologies, and to disseminate that information throughout Wisconsin, the United States, and the world.
 Dr. Fricke is a sought after speaker for dairy farmer, industry, and veterinary audiences.
 Since 1997, Paul has spoken to over 500 audiences in Wisconsin and has presented talks at conferences in 34 U.S. states and 6 Canadian provinces.
 In addition, Paul has been an invited speaker for international meetings in 27 foreign countries spanning 6 continents around the world.